thegetty/terracottas/source/views/guide.md

 -   [**71.AD.304** <i></i>{:class="ion-link"}][6760]{:target="blank"}:
-    Head of a woman, with melon coiffeur and veil, and a long neck incised Venus rings; from a mold series found at Capua, ca.
+    Head of a woman, with melon coiffeur and veil, and a long neck-incised Venus ring; from a mold series found at Capua; ca.
     250–200 <span class="smcaps">BC</span>.
 See <span
     class="smcaps">Smithers 1993</span>, p.
 26, fig.
     18.
 -   [**71.AD.305** <i></i>{:class="ion-link"}][6761]{:target="blank"}:
-    Head of a woman, with disc earrings and a veil covering the back portion of the head, from the same mold generation as an identical head in the Museo Campano in Capua, dated 300–275 <span class="smcaps">BC</span>.
+    Head of a woman with disc earrings and a veil covering the back portion of the head; from the same mold generation as an identical head in the Museo Campano in Capua; dated 300–275 <span class="smcaps">BC</span>.
 See <span class="smcaps">Smithers 1993</span>,
     p.
 24, fig. 14.
 -   [**71.AD.306** <i></i>{:class="ion-link"}][6762]{:target="blank"}:
-    Head of a woman, wearing a veil, a fillet with a central bead, and a coiled torque necklace; stylistically similar to heads in Capua and Cales, 300–250 <span class="smcaps">BC</span>.
+    Head of a woman wearing a veil, a fillet with a central bead, and a coiled torque necklace; stylistically similar to heads in Capua and Cales; 300–250 <span class="smcaps">BC</span>.
 See <span class="smcaps">Smithers 1993</span>, p.
 25, fig.
     17.
 -   [**82.AD.52.1–153** <i></i>{:class="ion-link"}][search-82AD52]{:target="blank"}: